pranesh19/Gazebo/README.md

 * Detection of slope angle and ditch depth by using a sonar panel.

-* Dynamic traversal using GPS and IMU to reach desired location.
+* Dynamic traversal using GPS and IMU to reach desired location alongside sonar obstacle avoidance.

 * Ability of localisation by using 2 independent EKFs.